-A Holder that is, throughout the relevant taxation year, a "Canadian-controlled private corporation", as defined in the Tax Act, may be liable to pay an additional refundable tax on certain investment income, for the year, including interest and taxable capital gains.
+A Holder that is, throughout the relevant taxation year, a "Canadian-controlled private corporation", as defined in the Tax Act, or at any time in the year a "substantive CCPC", as defined in the Tax Act, will generally be subject to a tax (refundable in certain circumstances) in respect of its aggregate investment income for the year, which may include certain income and capital gains distributed to the Holder by the Trust and any capital gains realized on a disposition of Participating Preferred Trust Units.
 Holders to whom these rules may be relevant should consult their own tax advisors.